 1. Pioneer of automotive mass production Henry Ford was renowned for memorable sayings, but nothing sums up the mind-set of the innovator more than the quote below, that is often attributed to him:

 “If I had asked people what they wanted, they would have said faster horses.”

-2. Travel back 2000 years from Ford and perhaps the oldest recorded quote on innovation goes to Archimedes, whose bathtub observations led him to solve a problem with metal alloys.
+2. If we travel back 2000 years from Ford and perhaps the oldest recorded quote on innovation goes to Archimedes, whose bathtub observations led him to solve a problem with metal alloys.
 Upon his discovery he uttered the immortal word that epitomises a break-through:

 3. And now right back to today and WhatsApp founder Jan Koum: